 Spices are also an essential part of the culinary culture—they’re essential to the distinctive flavor of Indian food.
 It’s not uncommon to enjoy a dish crafted with 15 or more spices at a time.
 While spices like turmeric, cumin, and chilies are used throughout India, the way they are used differ according to the region the dish originates from.
 Here is your primer broken down by region.

 The landscape of North India spans hilly holiday destinations that are part of the Indian Himalayas, the grassy fertile plains of rivers, and the Thar Desert.

 The food that comes from this diverse area echoes these various climatic sentiments.
 North Indian savory food uses more warming spices like cumin and cinnamon and depends on fresh green chilies to add quite a bit of heat.

 This kind of food also has a reputation for being very heavy on dairy (especially cottage cheese—called paneer and cream), eggs, and even meat.
-Despite this animal-based ingredient dependence, it’s not off the table for vegan eaters—you just have to know what to order.
+Despite this dependence on animal-based ingredients, it’s not off the table for vegan eaters—you just have to know what to order.

 Staple North Indian vegan dishes include flatbreads or rotis either roasted on the pan or fried into puffy pooris made from wheat flour served with a side of a legume-based gravy made with chickpeas, kidney beans, black gram, or pigeon peas and a dry vegetable dish like pan-fried spiced potatoes (aloo) or okra (bhindi).

-Many times, the rotis are turned into parathas which are usually stuffed flatbreads, among them aloo paratha being the most popular.
+Many times, the rotis are turned into parathas which are usually stuffed flatbreads, aloo paratha being the most popular among them.
 While butter or clarified butter (ghee) is commonly used to cook the parathas, any vegetable oil can be easily substituted in its place.